The flu is a respiratory infection that is spread easily. It is caused by the influenza virus.

 The duration of the flu season may vary.
 As such, it may start earlier or later and last shorter or longer depending on the year.

-Flu symptoms and their severity can vary depending on age and health condition.
+Flu symptoms that set in suddenly, as well as their severity, can vary depending on age and health condition.
 The main symptoms are the following:

 Children can also experience nausea, vomiting, diarrhea and abdominal pains.

 Flu is often confused with other respiratory infections such as the cold.
-For more on this, see Differences between Flu and Cold.
+To learn more, go to the Differences between Flu and Cold page.

 Generally, the flu can be treated at home.
 In certain cases however, you must see a doctor.

-If you are in a group of people at high risk of complications and have flu-like symptoms, please call Info-Santé 8-1-1 to get your health condition evaluated by a nurse.
-Based on your condition, the nurse will give you instructions to follow.
+If you are among people most at risk of complications and have flu-like symptoms, call Info-Santé 8-1-1.
+A nurse will evaluate your health and make recommendation based on your condition.

-You should seek medical help the same day if you have flu-like symptoms and have one of the following symptoms:
+You should seek medical help the same day if you have flu-like symptoms and also one of the following:

-You must go to an emergency room immediately if you have flu-like symptoms and also one of the following symptoms:
+You must go to emergency immediately if you have flu-like symptoms and also one of the following:

-If your child has a fever and seems very sick, lacks energy and refuses to play, promptly take them to a doctor.
+If your child has a fever and appears very sick, lacks energy and refuses to play, promptly take them to a doctor.

 Most people in good health get better from the flu by themselves after 5 to 7 days.
 You should get good rest and eat according to your appetite.